brianokinyi/CodeChallengeNsukka0906/README.md

 4. Ensure your service is accessible online.
 You can use the free tiers of [Heroku](https://www.heroku.com/) or [Openshift](https://www.openshift.com/).

 ### Additional:
-1. Head over to the code challenge [here](http://atdevoutreach.viewdocs.io/CodeChallengeNsukka0906/CodeChallengeNsukka09062018/) to get acquainted.
+1. See the online version of the code challenge [here](http://atdevoutreach.viewdocs.io/CodeChallengeNsukka0906/CodeChallengeNsukka09062018/) to get acquainted.

 2. Check out the format for submitting your code [here](http://atdevoutreach.viewdocs.io/CodeChallengeNsukka0906/CodeChallengeSteps/)